sovereignlord.ca

 As his brother’s killer neared

-Both troops of men kept climbing
+Both troops of men climbed up the trail

 One just behind the other

-One who carried the ashes
+One who carried the ashes, and

-And one who killed his own brother
+One who killed his own brother

-When Samuel B. reached the top
+When Samuel the 3rd reached the top

-He spun around with feet set apart
+He spun round with feet set apart

-And raised his gun, cocked by his ear
+Raising his gun, cocked by his ear

 To block the rising rampart

-Samuel yelled out, “You shall stand down!”
+He bellowed forth, “You shall stand down!”

 Eying a bead on his brother’s head